Threat Analysis that Helps You Win

 Opponent Intentions Summary

 Once a Decode process is over, the Summary tab will include an expandable area called Opponent intentions.
-The intentions listed are extracts taken from the Treats tab, and they correspond with clickable arrows on the board:
+The intentions listed are extracts taken from the Threats tab, and they correspond with clickable arrows on the board:

 While this is a good place to start your analysis journey, we highly recommend that for key positions, you step over to the Threats tab.